Out-of-Box GlassFish & Payara Clustering: Running Java EE Highly-Available Applications in the Cloud

 Intending to help our customers to deal with such a non-trivial task and save time for other project-related activities, today we are glad to present a special high-availability solution, designed to facilitate the Java EE application hosting, – embedded Auto-Clustering for GlassFish and Payara application servers.

-The main advantage of this solution is in automatic interconnection of multiple application server instances upon the application topology change, which implements the commonly used clustering configuration.
+The main advantage of this solution is in the automatic interconnection of multiple application server instances upon the application topology change, which implements the commonly used clustering configuration.

 So, the article below describes how the Glassfish and Payara auto-clustering works, as well as infrastructure topology specifics and the way you can get the appropriate development and production environments up and running inside Jelastic PaaS.